AntonBazhal/alpha-lambda-bunyan/README.md

 ## Configuration

-`lambda-handler-as-promised-bunyan` accepts an optional configuration object, where:
+`alpha-lambda-bunyan` accepts an optional configuration object, where:
   - **[level]** - { String | Number } - [logging level][bunyan-levels-url]; when not set, logging level is taken from `LOG_LEVEL` environment variable (`info` by default)
   - **[serializers]** - { Object } - [custom serializers][bunyan-serializers-url] that override / extend existing ones